rogatec/redmine_jstoolbar_ext_buttons/README.md

 The Redmine jsToolbar Buttons Extension adds some additional buttons to the [Redmine](http://www.redmine.org/) wiki and text editor toolbar.

+## INFO

+Projects forked from https://github.com/tleish - original code can be found by following the forked message in the upper left corner

 ## Requirements

 This plugin requires the [Redmine jsToolbar Ext plugin](https://github.com/tleish/redmine_jstoolbar_ext) to also be installed.